Enim210/GG-Scroll-to-Bottom/README.md

 - **Thinking:**
   Produces characters’ internal thought processes for added depth.
-  *Tip:* If the invisible **SysThinking** Quick Reply is set to run on user messages, it updates characters’ thoughts automatically after each input and before guided generation.
+  *Tip:* If the invisible **SysThinking** Quick Reply is set to "Execute on user messages", it updates characters’ thoughts automatically after each input and before guided generation.

 - **Clothes and State:**
   Retrieves details about characters’ attire, state, and positions.
-  *Tip:* If the invisible **SysClothes** Quick Reply is set to run on user messages, it keeps the scene’s physical continuity current.
+  *Tip:* If the invisible **SysClothes** Quick Reply is set to "Execute on user messages", it keeps the scene’s physical continuity current.

 - **Rules:**
   Creates or updates a list of in-story rules or expectations, ensuring consistent behavior and adherence to established norms.